 Please see NHS Highland website for further information regarding JCVI Groups.

 Aged 18-39, please see NHS Highland website regarding Board Run Clinics.

-The following drop-in clinics are open to people aged 18-39 who have not yet received their first dose of vaccine.
+These drop-in clinics are open to people aged 18-39 who have not yet received their first dose of vaccine.
 Please attend if you have not received an appointment or you were unable to attend your scheduled appointment.